TravelSizedLions/kleptool-package-manager/README.md

 \mathcal{V_i} = \{ \mathbf{k} \in K_i' \mid \mathbf{k} \text{ satisfies all constraints applied by values in } \mathbf{k} \}
 $$

+However, we're not happy just finding any member of this set.
+A* is designed to find an optimal solution.

+### Optimality

+What makes a dependency graph "optimal"?
+To start with, we have a few hard requirements:
+- Satisfaction of the actual version constraints defined by the root dependencies
+- No version conflicts
+- No breaking changes
+- Reproducibility

+A few considerations to improve on these bare minimum requirements include:
+- Minimizing Security Risk: no or minimal known security vulnerabilities
+- Minimizing Future Instability: avoids adding transitive dependencies that are more likely to introduce breaking changes in the future
+  - For example: avoiding transitive dependencies below semantic version 1.0.0 or which are otherwise relatively new and untested
+- Minimal bloat: Adding the least number of added transitive dependencies
+- Maximizing License compatibility: avoiding transitive dependencies with either no or incompatible licensing
+- Community Health: avoid adding transitive dependencies which are poorly maintained if possible

+At the risk of sounding cheeky, the most optimal dependency graphs are quite literally the graphs containing the most dependable dependencies.

+The true question is more about finding the balance between these considerations, though that discussion will be covered in a later section.

 ### Distance

 The distance between values of $\mathbf{k}$ is where we begin to re-enter the realm of practicality.
 For a real life implementation of an A* Neural Resolver, the cost factor of exploring one node in the configuration space over another could include multiple factors.